My research interests lie in the reconstruction of ice sheets, and how they influence and interact with the landscape, environment and subsurface.

-In iC3, I co-lead a team with the aim is to transform scientific understanding of carbon cycling processes under ice sheets and produce the first comprehensive inventory of sub-ice sheet carbon.
+In iC3, I co-lead a team with the aim to transform scientific understanding of carbon cycling processes under ice sheets and produce the first comprehensive inventory of sub-ice sheet carbon.

-I sometimes also create interactive maps…
+Sometimes I create interactive maps…

 ICEMAP